Subaru-PFS/doc/development-management/developement_practice.rst

 Exceptions
 ^^^^^^^^^^

-The all development work should be done in the branch-and-review process, as described above.
+All development work should be done in the branch-and-review process, as described above.
 However, there is a case where this workflow is not applicable.

 PFS have a few repositories (codes and documents) where one developer (or two) is allowed as a custodian to take care of completely, such as reference code registries and the abbreviations list.